 Some of you know already that I love yoga, especially Ashtanga Yoga.
 The Yoga Retreat near Chaloklum would be a good place for that.
 Koh Phangan has numerous yoga shalas in general where you can go to classes or do a proper yoga retreat or yoga teacher training.

 As I already mentioned, Sri Thanu and thereabouts is the place to go if you want to immerse yourself in the yogic life.
-However, Ban Tai also has the lovely Siam Healing Centre and the Tribay area has a few recommended places, such as the infamous Sanctuary, Whynam Ashtanga Yoga Platform, and Pure Flow.
+However, Ban Tai also has the lovely Siam Healing Centre and the Tribay area has a few recommended places, such as the Sanctuary which I already mentioned, Whynam Ashtanga Yoga Platform, and Pure Flow.

 One of the best things to do on Koh Phangan is having a Thai massage.
 There are numerous places which offer quality massage.
 In Thong Sala, you can find eg. Kanda and Pure Relax.
 The latter is also a spa if you’d like to get a proper pampering and it is suited for couples if you fancy going with your partner.